 Within European Publishing journals, the Editors-in-Chief have full authority over the entire editorial content of their journal and the timing of publication of that content.
 The Editors-in-Chief are supported by expert international editorial boards comprised of individuals with relevant research, academic and or policy expertise.
 Together they make decisions on the validity and integrity of the submitted manuscripts in light of the journal's aim and scope.
+The publisher is not involved in the manuscript decision making process.

 The Editors-in-Chief and Editorial boards of journals published by European Publishing are supported by trained editorial assistants.
 Upon recruitment to their position editors are provided with documentation to support their activities including on their code of conduct, on how to perform peer review, the confidentiality of information they may view, and how to handle suspected author misconduct.